w3irDv/savemii/READMEs/Saves_README.md

 - sd_iv
 - md5_blanker

 If you have access to a homebrewed Wii you can generate them with [xyzzy](https://oscwii.org/library/app/xyzzy-mod) hb app.
 Simply ensure that the `keys.txt` file that xyyzz generates is placed on the root of the SD you use for loading Aroma.
-If you cannot run `xyzzy` , you can google the value for them (*wii decryption keys*, not the Wii U ones) and create a `keys.txt` file in the root of your sd with this content:
+If you cannot run `xyzzy` , you can google the value for them (*wii decryption keys*, not the Wii U ones!) and create a `keys.txt` file in the root of your sd with this content:
 ```
 - sd_key      = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 - sd_iv       = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx